jacobenget/jacobenget.github.io/docs/index.md

 [^1]: Fun fact: I was a [two](https://www.edweek.org/education/news-in-brief/1999/05)-[time](https://web.archive.org/web/20240814230250/https://www.orlandosentinel.com/2000/03/19/5005-digits-of-pi-are-part-of-students-memories/) champion of the 𝜋 memorization contest at my high school.
 [^2]: Fun fact: I'd love to talk your ear off about Rubik's cubes: solving them for speed, solving them while blindfolded, inventing your own solution algorithm from scratch!
 [^3]: At this time the video game industry felt siloed.
 Often I found myself reading about advancements happening elsewhere (e.g. the rise of React and similar front-end technologies) and thinking "They're addressing many of the same problems we're struggling with!
 Why aren't we paying more attention to solutions invented elsewhere?!"
-[^4]: I do, however, really enjoy statically-typed programming languages, due to my preference for doing work that produces systems for others to confidently build upon.
+[^4]: I do, however, really enjoy statically-typed programming languages, due to my preference for producing systems that others can confidently build upon.
 [^5]: But done better, by pairing it with text-based programming, leveraging the usability sweet spots of both approaches (at least this is my dream...when I have a working prototype of this I'll be sharing it)
 [^6]: [End-User Programming](https://www.inkandswitch.com/end-user-programming/): I'm thrilled I finally learned the phrase for this concept; it encompasses so many of my interests!
 [^7]: I believe WebAssembly has a shot at really changing how we build software, and I'm inspired by how well designed and led this effort seems to be.
 [^8]: Admittedly, this list is a bit subjective, and somewhat US-specific.
+[^9]: Details of significant accomplishments are in my [resume](/resume).

 </div>